hammadparveez/architecture_cli/README.md

 ```console style="background-color: black;"
 $ arch_cli --create [name]
 ```
 Where [name] is the name of the desired architecture pattern.
-For example:
+For Example:

 ```console style="background-color: black;"
 $ architecture_cli --create mvc